VidTu/Ksyxis/README.md

 under [MIT License](https://github.com/VidTu/Ksyxis/blob/main/LICENSE))

 **Q**: Is this mod stable for use?
 **A**: It should be.
-No guarantee though.
-At least it should not break your worlds, you just won't be able to load them with this mod and can uninstall it to load otherwise.
+No guarantee, though.
+At least it should not break your worlds.
+You can always uninstall the mod and load them without Ksyxis.

 **Q**: Is this mod client-side or server-side?
-**A**: This mod works on logical server side.
-That is, it has effect in singleplayer and on a dedicated (standalone) server.
+**A**: This mod works on the logical server side.
+That is, it does have an effect in singleplayer and on a dedicated (standalone) server.
 It has no effect on the client when playing in multiplayer.
 You can install it into your client or your server without any requirements for it to be installed on the other side.